 The procession ends inside of the Socavon Cathedral in the center of town.
 Participants crawl on their knees to honor the town’s patron saint, the Virgin of Socavon.
 Although this may seem like the end to the party, there are still three more days left until Ash Wednesday.
 These final days of celebration, las bandas can still be heard and locals and tourists alike take to drinking Bolivian beer and chicha, a fermented corn beverage.

 Like Carnival in many other South American countries, water fights are prominent in Oruro.
 It is nearly impossible to stay dry during this time which makes it difficult to capture the moment through pictures.
+If attending the festival, it is highly likely you’ll be hit with a water balloon or perhaps an entire bucket of water will be emptied onto you.
 Beware that in Oruro, spray foam is often used to bombard Carnival onlookers.
-Here are some other tips that every traveler needs to know during Carnival.

-Carnival in Oruro, Bolivia is one of the most fascinating, especially for those travelers who have an interest in understanding the mixture of indigenous and European traditions.
-For other tips on travel to Bolivia, be sure to look at our other Bolivia Destinations.
-Also read our Bolivia Tours for more detailed information to help plan your trip to Bolivia.
+Carnaval de Oruro, Bolivia is one of the most fascinating, especially for those travelers who have an interest in understanding the mixture of indigenous and European traditions.
+If you go, keep in mind there are hundreds of thousands of people, so be sure to keep close to your group and keep your personal belongings safe and snug.